 the wooden decks erected along the rivers offer a cool respite from the heat.

-One of the unique pleasures of autumn is to view the harvest moon reflected on the water.
+and one of the unique pleasures of autumn is viewing the looming harvest moon’s fluttering reflection in the water.

-The Jidai Matsuri festival features a procession that unfolds like a historical picture scroll,
+The Jidai Matsuri, the “Festival of the Ages”, features a procession that unfolds like a historical picture scroll,

-with many beautiful costumes to fascinate the eye.
+with beautiful and rare costumes that dazzle the eye.

-In late autumn, the crimson foliage of the mountains and gardens is indescribably beautiful.
+In late autumn, the fiery crimson foliage that enrobes the mountains and gardens is indescribably beautiful.

-Familiar scenery is completely transformed by snow into a silvery world that fills the senses.
+Familiar vistas are completely transformed by snow into a silvery world that fills the senses.

-When red and white plum blossoms appear, they tell us that spring is not far off.
+When red and white plum blossoms appear and their scent rides the air, we know that spring is not far off.